-If you adopt your four-legged friend from a shelter instead of buying from a breeder, kudos: You've done a good deed.
-When bringing home a new rescue dog or cat, you're giving them a chance at a happy, healthy life in a loving home.
-And while buying from a breeder can be perfectly acceptable if you're certain the breeder is ethical, adopting from a shelter fully ensures that you aren't rewarding puppy mills or other abusive breeders.
+If you adopt your four-legged friend from a shelter instead of buying from a breeder, kudos: you've done a good deed.
+If you're bringing a rescue cat home or adopting a shelter dog, you're giving them a chance at a happy, healthy life in a loving home.

 Before you even bring your adoptive dog or cat home, you should pose detailed questions to the shelter’s dedicated professionals.
-You know your needs better than anyone else: Do you have the bandwidth to housetrain a pet that hasn’t been housetrained already?
-Can your home accommodate a high-energy, large-breed dog?
-Do you have a plan in place for solving any existing behavioral challenges?
+You know your needs better than anyone else:

 Some shelter dogs and cats are likely to be more low-maintenance than others.
 Depending on what your needs are, your local shelter professionals should be able to steer you toward the pet that’s right for you.

-Establish Roles for Everyone
+Establish roles for everyone

-However, if you live with multiple people who are up for taking on responsibilities, it’s wise to establish everyone’s roles ahead of time.
 If you determine who’s doing the feeding, who’s doing the training, who’s taking walks (and at what time of day), and so on, your household will be a well-oiled machine by the time your furry friend arrives.
-That’ll cut down on the chaos factor, and help reduce your new pet’s anxiety.
+That’ll cut down on the chaos factor and help reduce your new pet’s anxiety.

-Have the Right Supplies
+Have the right supplies

 You need a lot of supplies on hand to take care of a new pet, and you don’t want to be shopping on the fly.
+Getting that new puppy checklist together is important.

 For a dog, you’ll absolutely need: